SyncfusionBlazorAssistant MCP Server

 • ‘ej2-blazor’

-2. Grant the SyncfusionBlazorAssistant MCP server a permission to run for this session, workspace, or always.
+2. Grant permission for the server to run (for the session, workspace, or always).

 3. For best results, start a new chat for each new topic to maintain clean context.